Solving sparse principal component analysis with global support: Convex relaxations of

 Indeed, if we have such a matrix $\bm{V}$ then $\frac{\bm{V}}{\|\bm{V}\|_{op}}$ belongs to the sparse set $\F$ and has value $\ip{\bm{C}}{\frac{\bm{V}}{\|\bm{V}\|_{op}}} \ge \frac{1}{2 \cdot (1 + \max\{\sqrt{18 \pi},\, 6 \sqrt{\log 50r}\})}\cdot \ip{\bm{C}}{\bm{V}^*}$, showing that \eqref{eq:PG0} holds.

-For the remainder of the section we prove Lemma \ref{lemma:PGmain}.
-The idea is to randomly sparsify $\bm{V}^*$ while controlling for operator norm and value.
-A standard procedure is to sample the rows of $V^*$ with probability proportional to their squared length (see~\cite{kannan2017randomized} for this and other sampling methods).
-However these more standard methods do not seem effectively leverage the information that $\|\bm{V}^*\|_{2 \rightarrow 1} \le \sqrt{k}$.
+For the remainder of the section, we prove Lemma \ref{lemma:PGmain}.
+The idea is to randomly sparsify $\bm{V}^*$ while controlling the operator norm and value.
+A standard procedure is to sample the rows of $\bm{V}^*$ with probability proportional to their squared length (see~\cite{kannan2017randomized} for this and other sampling methods).
+However, these more standard methods do not seem to effectively leverage the information that $\|\bm{V}^*\|_{2 \rightarrow 1} \le \sqrt{k}$.
 Instead, we use a novel sampling more adapted to the $\ell_{2\rightarrow 1}$-norm based on a weighting of the rows of $\bm{V}^*$ given by the so-called \emph{Pietsch-Grothendieck factorization}~\cite{pietsch1978operator}.
 We state it in a convenient form that follows by applying Theorem 2.2 of~\cite{tropp2009column} to the transpose.

-\begin{theorem}[Pietsch-Grothendieck factorization] Any matrix $\bm{V} \in \mathbb{R}^{d \times r}$ can be factorized as $\bm{V} = \bm{W} \bm{T} $ of size $\bm{T} \in \mathbb{R}^{d \times r}, ~ \bm{W} \in \mathbb{R}^{d \times d}$, where \begin{itemize} \item $\bm{W}$ is a nonnegative, diagonal matrix with $\sum_i \bm{W}_{ii}^2 = 1$ \item $\|\bm{T}\|_{\text{op}} \leq \sqrt{\pi / 2} \cdot \|\bm{V}\|_{2 \rightarrow 1}.$ \end{itemize} \end{theorem}
+\begin{theorem}[Pietsch-Grothendieck factorization] Any matrix $\bm{V} \in \mathbb{R}^{d \times r}$ can be factorized as $\bm{V} = \bm{W} \bm{T} $ of size $\bm{T} \in \mathbb{R}^{d \times r}, ~ \bm{W} \in \mathbb{R}^{d \times d}$, where \begin{itemize} \item $\bm{W}$ is a nonnegative, diagonal matrix with $\sum_i \bm{W}_{ii}^2 = 1$ \item $\|\bm{V}\|_{2 \rightarrow 1} \leq \|\bm{T}\|_{\text{op}} \leq \sqrt{\pi / 2} \cdot \|\bm{V}\|_{2 \rightarrow 1}.$ \end{itemize} \end{theorem}

 So first apply this theorem to obtain a decomposition $\bm{V}^* = \bm{W} \bm{T}$.
 Notice that this means the $i$th row of $\bm{V}^*$ is just the $i$th row of $\bm{T}$ multiplied by the weight $\bm{W}_{ii}$.
 Define the ``probability''